tsgates/arch-wiki-markdown/wiki/X11vnc.md

 You need to have SSH installed and configured.

-Use the -localhost flag to x11vnc to have it bind to the local interface.
-Once that is done, you can use SSH to tunnel the port, and then connect to VNC through SSH.
-(I have not tried this) (confirmed working for me, thanks --bloodniece)
+Use the -localhost flag with x11vnc for it to bind to the local interface.
+Once that is done, you can use SSH to tunnel the port; then, connect to VNC through SSH.

 Simple example (from
 http://www.karlrunge.com/x11vnc/index.html#tunnelling ):